adamrudolf-becube/libitum-test/README.md

 I used React for frontend rendering.
 I need to mention 2 things:

 * I knew what React was and what the main concepts were, but otherwise I learned what I used for this project, while doing it, building this project practically from React tutorial.
 Please consider the React parts accordingly.
-My emphasis was on the backend.
 * This React code is not optimised, it is built in a way to be the least complex to create and not the most optimal to be run.
 I am aware of that.
 (In this little project it doesn't really matter anyway.)

+### Backend solutions

+* I have not used any backend frameworks to implement the server side of the REST API.
+At one point I started to install Laravel but after a short consideration I decided that for this size of a project it would be a complex task to set it up from zero.
+* I used object oriented mysqli to connect to the database.
+I wrapped it to my own class to open connection during construction and close it on desctruction so automatic garbage collection takes care of it so it reduces coupling.
+* The login data to the database is stored in `config.php` in the root folder of this project.
+This file is ignored in `.gitignore`.
+It is to not store credentials in the Git repo.
+To see the structure see `config-example.php`.
+You should copy this file, rename it to `config.php` and fill it accordingly.
+* There is one API endpoint, and the operation depends on the HTTP method type.
+Note that there are only API calls for bulk operations (e.g. you cannot delete one entry, only all of them).
+This is for simplicity, but in real life a more complex and secure API would be created.

 ## Conceptual solutions